andreasdominik/SnipsGoogleTTS/README.md

 ### 4. Tell Snips to use SnipsGoogleTTS

-Edit the section ```### ``` of the file ```/etc/snips.toml``` and change teh two lines as shown:
+Edit the section ```### ``` of the file ```/etc/snips.toml``` and change the two lines as shown:

 ## Caveat